Samantha Quek and Ernest Tan

 How did you get your business started?

 It took us a few months of planning before operation officially started.
 During the period of getting things started, we were still juggling with school and exams.
-We were not very familiar with working with contractors, so we kept our renovations very simple such as doing up the water point, electrical points, wall painting and a counter top.
-As for the rest, we brought the furniture from homes and IKEA.
-When it came to preparing for operations, we had to meet new suppliers and schedule training for our staff to become familiar with the orientation of items and equipments.
-The whole process sounded simple, but it was nerve wracking at that point in time when it came to the behind-the-scenes of getting the business rolling.
+We were not very familiar with working with contractors, so we kept our renovations very simple such as doing up the water point, electrical points, wall painting and a countertop.
+As for the rest, we bought the furniture from homes and IKEA.
+When it came to preparing for operations, we had to meet new suppliers and schedule training for our staff to become familiar with the orientation of items and equipment.
+The whole process sounded simple, but it was nerve-wracking at that point in time when it came to the behind-the-scenes of getting the business rolling.

 What lessons have you learned so far on your business journey?

-Every year as the business grew, we learnt new lessons from how to maintain the operations, to building people relations, and sustaining the business.
+Every year as the business grew we learnt new lessons from how to maintain the operations - to building people relations and sustaining the business.
 The most fundamental point is to keep an open mind towards new concepts and ideas.
 Dealing in the cake business, we have seen how it grew and evolved from when we first started.
-Today, there are so many easily-accessed channels for learning new skills, compared to 5 years ago.
+Today, there are so many easily-accessed channels for learning new skills, compared to five years ago.
 People's taste and preference change, and we all need to keep up with it by acquiring new skills and techniques.
-We have learnt to be more confident of ourselves to dare to try on new things and to create new designs.
+We have learnt to be more confident in ourselves to dare to try on new things and to create new designs.
 It is critical to find ways to keep the passion going in order to remain creative in any business that we do.

 One of the incredible cake creations by Cupplets.

 How important for you has it been to have a mentor?